kybr/cuttlebone/README.md

 # Cuttlebone

+**This project is no longer maintained.
+See my new work-in-progress replacement <https://github.com/kybr/br>.**

 This is a framework / toolkit for developing distributing multimedia applications.
 Use the Maker<State> and Taker<State> abstractions to distribute and collect application state information between apps on your wired network